willowtreeapps/assertk/README.md

 }
 ```

-You can see all built-in assertions in the [docs](https://willowtreeapps.github.io/assertk/javadoc/assertk/assertk.assertions/index.html).
+You can see all built-in assertions in the [docs](https://willowtreeapps.github.io/assertk/javadoc/assertk-jvm/assertk.assertions/index.html).
+(Due to a limitation in dokka this is currently only the jvm assertions)

 ### Nullability
 Since null is a first-class concept in kotlin's type system, you need to be explicit in your assertions.